Jschles1/audiophile/README.md

 Coming from an extensive background of working on a wide variety of e-commerce applications for major brands, I thought I would add a few additional features to improve the user experience in relation to e-commerce best practices.

+- Store cart state on database, which can be retrieved via a `cartId` cookie stored on the user's browser.
 - Added an add to cart confirmation dialog to confirm to the user the product was added to cart.
 User can continue shopping or be brought to checkout.
 - Added loading skeletons and spinners to show to the user while data is being fetched from the backend.